Last Updated on July 29, 2021 by Nancy Carteron, MD, FACR

 This was an anonymous submission via the contact form.

-Living with an STD is different for everyone, and it’s the hope of The STI Project that websites such as this will help ease the strife and eradicate the stigma regardless of when and how an STD came about.
+Living with an STI is different for everyone, and it’s the hope of The STI Project that websites such as this will help ease the strife and eradicate the stigma regardless of when and how an STI came about.

 Thanks so much for your submission; sharing your story will truly help others and is an integral part of those baby steps as well!

 2. What do you do for a living?

 3. What STI do you have/have you had?